10 Things You Might Not Know About Walden

 One windy day in 1844, Thoreau went fishing with a friend.
 On the way back, the duo stopped by the water in order to cook a meal.
 A spark from their campfire set a nearby patch of dry grass ablaze, resulting in a massive blaze spanning 300 acres.
 The fire was put out before it reached the town of Concord, but for years after that, people mocked Thoreau, calling him “woods burner.”

-The poet and fellow transcendentalist thinker was also Thoreau’s champion throughout his lifetime, giving him shelter and work when he needed assistance, and helping him get published.
+Poet and fellow transcendentalist thinker Ralph Waldo Emerson was also Thoreau’s champion throughout his lifetime, giving him shelter and work when he needed assistance, and helping him get published.
 Because of their bond, Emerson’s land beside Walden Pond was a natural place for Thoreau to try his experiment.

 In Thoreau’s time, the local forests had been depleted by Concord’s rapid growth, the construction of the railroad, and the expansion of agriculture.
 Emerson purchased the land surrounding Walden Pond in an attempt to save the lot's trees.
 (Today, thanks to reforestation efforts, there are more trees around the Massachusetts town than there were in the 1840s.)

-Though he escaped to the woods in search of a simpler life, Thoreau wasn't trying to drop out of society.
-Far from it.
-Walden Pond was less than two miles from Concord, and Thoreau often visited family and friends, sometimes staying with them for days.
+Though he escaped to the woods in search of a simpler life, Thoreau wasn't trying to drop out of society—far from it.
+Walden Pond was less than 2 miles from Concord, and Thoreau often visited family and friends, sometimes staying with them for days.
 He also played host.
 “It is surprising how many great men and women a small house will contain,” he wrote.
 “I have had twenty-five or thirty souls, with their bodies, at once under my roof.”

 Although Walden is divided into four seasons, Thoreau lived in the cabin for twice that long.
-He planted a garden and lived off fruit, vegetables, and whatever he could gather from the woods.
+He planted a garden and lived off its fruit and vegetables plus whatever he could gather from the woods.
 His days were spent tending his garden, chopping wood, swimming, rowing, fishing in the lake, playing flute, and meditating.
 He also wrote in his journal every day and completed his first book, A Week on the Concord and Merrimack Rivers.

 After leaving the cabin, Thoreau went through draft after draft of Walden.
 It finally hit shelves in 1854.
 His journal entry that day said simply, “Walden published.
 Elder-berries.
 Waxwork yellowing.”
-In the first year, the book sold 1,744 of the initial 2,000 copies—a vast improvement over A Week's measly 294—although it didn’t sell out completely until 1859.
+In the first year, the book sold 1744 of its initial 2000 copies—a vast improvement over A Week's measly 294—although it didn’t sell out completely until 1859.

 Thoreau was one of the first major thinkers to write about conservation issues.
 One of his disciples was John Muir, founder of the Sierra Club, who in 1903 convinced Theodore Roosevelt to make Yosemite the first national park.

 In 1989, rock star Don Henley was watching the news when he learned that 68 acres of Walden Woods was about to be bulldozed for an office complex and condominium.
 Henley, a Thoreau fan, launched the Walden Woods Project, a fundraising group whose aim was to stop development.
-Membership included everyone from Meryl Streep and John Kerry, to Bonnie Raitt and Alex Haley.
-To date, 80% of Walden Woods is protected by the Commonwealth of Massachusetts, the Walden Woods Project, and others.
+Membership included everyone from Meryl Streep to John Kerry and Bonnie Raitt to Alex Haley.
+To date, 80 percent of Walden Woods is protected by the Commonwealth of Massachusetts, the Walden Woods Project, and others.